Napier the place to be for cycling champs

 The championships were a triumph for young and up-and-coming riders, in particular 20-year-olds Michaela Drummond, of Palmerston North, and James Fouche, of Auckland.

-On Saturday Drummond claimed the Under 23 women's road race title, as she and two others from the age group headed home senior title winner Georgia Christie, of Blenheim, while Fouche won the men's race yesterday.
+On Saturday Georgia Christie claimed the Under 23 women's road race title, while Fouche won the men's race yesterday.

 While the championships have finished, the BDO Summer Cycling Festival continues this week with the Bay Espresso Winery Fun Ride, a 26km recreational ride from Clive (13km each way) to Te Awanga Estate, lunch at the winery included.